Greece has ratified all major anti-bribery and anti-corruption international conventions:

 On 1 July 2019, a new criminal code and a new code of criminal procedure came into force in Greece.
 Both are the result of a decade of work by three law commissions with changing membership.
 The new criminal code’s aim is to modernise and rationalise the country’s core criminal legislation.
-In this context, it abolishes a number of obsolete or petty offences under the old code, which dated from 1950, and introduces some new offences to address better current challenges, such as the offence of dangerous driving or a broad subsidies fraud offence.
+In this context, it abolishes a number of obsolete or petty offences under the old code, which dated from 1950, and introduces some new offences better suited to address current challenges, such as the offence of dangerous driving or a broad subsidies fraud offence.

-Sentences for the above offences vary, depending on the nature of the offences, the perpetrator’s capacity or the act for which the bribery occurred.
+Sentences for these offences vary, depending on the nature of the offences, the perpetrator’s capacity or the act for which the bribery occurred.
 The code takes a more severe approach towards passive bribery in the public sector, while active bribery is a more serious offence where the bribed person is a politician or a judge, as opposed to an ordinary public official.
-Moreover, bribery for illegal acts is punished more severely than bribery aimed at speeding up lawful actions (so-called "grease" payments).
+Moreover, bribery for illegal acts is punished more severely than bribery aimed at speeding up lawful actions (so-called “grease” payments).

 Trading in influence and bribery in the private sector are also classified as misdemeanours, with sentences of up to five years.